-Poker is not a very complicated game once you get the hang of it.
-Before a game starts, the player who is to the left of the dealer puts the “blind”.
-This is something similar to an ante bet in which the player puts a certain amount of money on the table to make the game more interesting.
-If there wasn’t a blind, for example, folding hands would come without any consequences and money lost.
+Poker is not a highly complex game once you get the hang of it.
+Before a game starts, the player to the dealer’s left puts the “blind”.
+This is something similar to an ante bet in which the player places a certain amount of money on the table to make the game more interesting.
+If there weren’t a blind, folding hands would come without consequences and money lost.

 After the Blind has been placed, each player on the table gets two cards.
 These are called hole cards and are dealt face down.

-As soon as this has been completed, players get the chance to make combinations between their hole cards and the five community cards which are dealt on the table.
+Once completed, players get the chance to make combinations between their hole cards and the five community cards that are dealt on the table.
 Mind you, these five community cards aren’t put on the table right from the start.

 The fourth community card put on the table is called the turn.
-The last card is called the river.
+Finally, the last card is called the river.

 Other basic poker terminology that you should be aware of includes terms such as:

-- Bet – when you bet, others need to match your bet to proceed playing,
+- Bet – when you bet, others need to match your bet to proceed to play the round,

 - Check – you stay in the game, but you don’t do much else,